nodejs/node/doc/api/stream.md

 when the stream is created.
 Attempting to switch an existing stream into object mode is not safe.

+The object mode indicates that the stream either accepts and / or emits objects.
+Be aware that streams which operate in the object mode can only pipe to streams which are also in the object mode.
+Otherwise an error will be thrown.
+To pipe a stream to an non object mode stream, create an appropriate implementation to transform the objects into buffers, then you use this stream to pipe to a non object mode stream (the stream which transforms the object has to be in the object mode as well to be able to accept objects!).

 ### Buffering

 <!--type=misc-->